kingagla/explainable_AI/README.md

 # Explanaible AI

-In this project I concider possibility of explaining machine learning model which aim is predicting plat renting price.
+In this project I concider possibility of explaining machine learning model which aim is predicting flat renting price.